aime-labs/aime-api_sglang/README.md

 awi download-weights neuralmagic/Meta-Llama-3.1-70B-Instruct-FP8 -o /path/to/your/model/weights/
 ```

-## How to start a AIME API vLLM worker
+## How to start a AIME API SGLang worker

 ### Running an LLM